Finatrades/finatradesgold/docs/TECHNICAL_DETAILS.md

 | **KYC Level** | Tier 1 (Basic) or higher |
 | **Account Status** | Good standing, no active disputes |
 | **Wallet Balance** | Sufficient gold to transfer |

+### BNSL User Interface Language

+The BNSL interface uses simple, everyday language to explain gold transfers:

+#### Transfer Modal (FinaPay → BNSL)
+- **Title**: "Locking in Today's Price"
+- **Explanation**: "When you move gold into BNSL, you secure today's USD price.
+This protects you from price drops, but you won't gain if prices rise while the gold is in BNSL."

+#### Withdraw Modal (BNSL → FinaPay)
+- **Title**: "Unlocking Your Gold"
+- **Explanation**: "Withdrawing gold returns it to FinaPay at today's market price.
+You'll receive current market value, which may be higher or lower than your original locked price."

+**Design Note**: Technical terms like "hedge" are avoided to ensure clarity for non-financial users.

 ### BNSL Workflow
 1. **Select Plan** → Choose term (12/24/36 months)